haseeb-012/ML_Brain_tumor_segmetation/README.md

 ## Dataset

-The project is designed to work with publicly available brain tumor MRI datasets (e.g., BraTS) [link] (https://universe.roboflow.com/brain-tumor-detection-wsera/tumor-detection-ko5jp/dataset/8).
+The project is designed to work with publicly available brain tumor MRI datasets (e.g., BraTS) [link](https://universe.roboflow.com/brain-tumor-detection-wsera/tumor-detection-ko5jp/dataset/8).
 Please ensure your dataset is organized as expected or update the data loading code accordingly.

 ## Model Details